CATHERINE MICHAELS, AUTHOR

 Pass by the church,

-and keep taming the steep incline for just a few more yards until you reach Jefferson Rock.
+for just a few more yards

 This natural structure, reinforced by four stone pillars in the mid-1800s, is a large mass of Harpers shale, with each piece of shale slabbed on top of another.
 It’s named after Thomas Jefferson, who commented on the remarkable view when he reached the outcrop in 1783.